Geu-Pro2023/WildGuard_Classification_Model/README.md

-# Wild Animal Classification: Endangered vs. Non-Endangered
+# WildGuard Classification Model: Endangered vs. Non-Endangered Wild Animals

 ## Project Overview
 The WildGuard Classification Model aims to classify wild animals as endangered or non-endangered using machine learning techniques.
 This project employs Convolutional Neural Networks (CNNs) and classical machine learning algorithms, such as Logistic Regression and Random Forest, while applying various optimization techniques to enhance model performance, convergence speed, and efficiency.